Group Tax Strategy – December 2020

 - Make full disclosure of all items required in filing UK tax returns.

-The group has a low appetite for tax risk and does not participate in aggressive planning or complex structured arrangements designed to minimise its tax liabilities.
+The group has a low appetite for tax compliance risk and does not participate in aggressive planning or complex structured arrangements designed to minimise its tax liabilities.

 The group’s approach includes: